BMS3007 : Research in Biomedical Sciences

 Teaching Rationale And Relationship

-There will be an introductory talk to introduce the aims, structure and expectations of the module.
-After the introductory talk, the students will attend short group tutorials where they will be introduced to their assigned scientific papers.
-There will be 2 groups of students per tutorial at which the designated papers will be discussed and general guidance will be given from academic supervisors.
-Each group will subsequently present their designated paper (12 minutes presentation, 3 minutes discussion) at the poster session attended by all students.
+There will be an introductory lecture to introduce the aims, structure and expectations of the module.
+After the introductory talk, the students will attend group tutorials where they will be introduced to their assigned scientific papers.
+There will be a maximum of 2 groups of students per tutorial at which the designated papers will be discussed and general guidance will be given from academic supervisors.
+Each group will subsequently present their designated paper (12 minutes presentation, 3 minutes discussion for pairs, 15 minutes presentation, 4 minutes discussion for trios) at the presentation session attended by other students.
 Students are expected to lead and get involved in the discussion following each presentation.
 Additional marks will be given to students that provide questions and get involved in discussion.

 In addition to the presentations, students will write a 1000 word critical appraisal on their designated paper.